mikezano/zano-press/did-you-know/data-attributes-as-selectors.md

 ---
-title: Data attributes as selectors
+title: Data and attributes as selectors
-description: More ways than one to select that disabled element ;)
+description: Unique ways to select your elements ;)
 date: 19.04.07
 tag: '#didyouknow'
 ---